Riding the Trend or Protecting Profits | NexTier Oilfield Solutions Inc. (NEX)

 Piper Sandler gave a rating of “Neutral” to NEX, setting the target price at $2.50 in the report published on March 13th of the previous year.

-After a stumble in the market that brought NEX to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -6.40% of loss for the given period.
+After a stumble in the market that brought NEX to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 7.98% of gains for the given period.

 Stock Fundamentals for NEX